 - Cost – Dentures fabrication is quick; they are durable and cost much less than implants.
 However, the wearer’s gums tend to shrink over time, and additional trips to the dentist are necessary for periodic adjustments and denture replacements.
 Dental implants can be a significant investment as they cost more initially, but implants require no further changes, substitutions, or additional trips to the dental office.

 - Durability – Although dentures are strong enough to last a lifetime, dentures do nothing to prevent the shrinkage of bone and gum mass, often resulting in the need for re-fittings or replacements.
-Gum and bone shrinkage also causes a change in the bite, and wear and tear of the denture chewing surface.
+Gum and bone shrinkage also cause a change in the bite, and wear and tear of the denture chewing surface.
 Dental implants help preserve the patient’s gum and bone mass.
-Implants are permanent, dependable, and are a life-long solution to missing teeth.
+Implants are permanent, dependable, and a life-long solution to missing teeth.